KurtRoepke/File-Server-Setup/README.md

 <h2>Description</h2>
 <b>In this repository we go over how to make groups in Active Directory and, how to apply them to file permissions.
-Next we go over how to install the file server software in Server Manager and finally how to set up a network share.</b>
+Next we go over how to install the file server software in Server Manager and finally how to set up a network share so users can access the files over the network.</b>

 <h2>Utilities Used</h2>